ahmed-ehab-m/inventory-order-api/README.md

 ### Why Flyway?

-Keeping database schema changes versioned and reproducible across all environments.
+To keep database schema changes versioned, repeatable, and consistent across all environments.

 ### Why Testcontainers?

-To validate repository behavior against a real MySQL instance instead of relying only on in-memory databases.
+To validate repository behavior against a real MySQL instance instead of relying solely on in-memory databases.

+### Why MapStruct?

+To generate type-safe object mappings at compile time and eliminate repetitive mapping code.

+### Why DTO Pattern?

+To decouple the API contract from the persistence layer and avoid exposing internal entities.

+<a id="testing"></a>
 ## 🧪 Testing Strategy

-The project contains over **260 automated test cases** covering:
+The project contains **260+ automated test cases**, with each layer tested independently using the most appropriate approach:

-- Service Layer (Mockito)

-- Controller Layer (MockMvc)

-- Repository Layer (Testcontainers + Real MySQL)
+* **Service Layer:** Mockito-based unit tests with mocked dependencies.
+* **Controller Layer:** MockMvc tests for REST endpoints without starting the server.
+* **Repository Layer:** Testcontainers running a real MySQL instance inside Docker.

-This ensures business logic, REST APIs, and SQL queries are all verified independently.
+This testing strategy ensures business logic, REST APIs, and database queries are validated independently while keeping tests fast and reliable.

+<a id="deployment"></a>
 ## ☁️ Deployment

-The application is deployed on Railway.
+The application is containerized with Docker and deployed on **Railway**.

-Production environment includes:
+The production environment includes:

-- Spring Boot Application
+* Spring Boot Application

-- Managed MySQL Database
+* Managed MySQL Database

-- Managed Redis Instance
+* Managed Redis Instance

-- Docker Container

-Database schema is managed automatically using Flyway migrations.
+Database schema is managed automatically using **Flyway** migrations.

+Every push to the `main` branch triggers a GitHub Actions pipeline that:

+1. Runs the automated test suite.
+2. Builds a new Docker image.
+3. Pushes the image to Docker Hub.
+4. Deploys the latest version to Railway.

+<a id="project-structure"></a>
 ## 🗂️ Project Structure
 ---------------------